kestra-io/docs/docs/administrator-guide/deployment/kubernetes/README.md

 - Kafka cluster using `kafka.enabled: true`
 - Elasticsearch cluster using `elasticsearch.enabled: true`
 - Minio standalone using `minio.enabled: true`
+- Postgres using `postgresql.enabled: true`

+By default, we enable minio & postgres to have a working version.

 ::: warning
-All services (kafka, elasticsearch, zookeeper, minio) are deployed using unsecured configurations (no authentification, no tls, ...).
+All services (kafka, elasticsearch, zookeeper, minio, postgresql) are deployed using unsecured configurations (no authentification, no tls, ...).
 When installing for a production environnement, you **need** to secure all these services and adapt all service configurations to be production ready.
 :::

 The most important values to adapt are the [configuration files](../../configuration), including the following values: